 Figure 29 illustrates the resulting arrangement, unambiguously associating the five string theories with the five Platonic solids and the six real fields as previously described.
-Fascinating correlations emerge from this model, providing an unexpected conceptual context for string theory's mysterious symmetry groups:
+Correlations emerging from this model provide an unexpected context for string theory's mysterious symmetry groups:

-- The E8 x E8 symmetry group of the Heterotic-E theory can be explained by the duality between the octahedron (characterizing the energy-time field) and the dual tetrahedron (characterizing the charge fields), connecting the energy and charge fields as required.
-[4] - The SO(32) symmetry group of the Heterotic-O and Type 1 theories (the spin duals) reflects the total number of faces of the icosahedron (20) and dodecahedron (12).
+• The E8 x E8 symmetry group of the Heterotic-E theory can be correlated numerically with the duality between the octahedron (characterizing the energy-time field) and the dual tetrahedron (characterizing the dual charge and 5-brane fields), whose intersection forms an octahedron, this duality constituting the required link between the energy and charge fields (see section 5.7).
+[4]

+• The SO(32) symmetry group of the Heterotic-O and Type 1 theories (the spin duals) can be correlated with the total number of faces of the icosahedron (20) and dodecahedron (12).